Model of incompressible turbulent flows via a kinetic theory: Study of turbulent plane Couette flow

 where $\nu_T = 0.0816 f_\mu K^2/\epsilon$.
 These expressions indicate significant differences among the three normal stress components, demonstrating the capability of the present kinetic model to capture anisotropic stress behaviour.

-Figures~\ref{fig:comparea_sxyd_Re10133} and~\ref{fig:comparea_sd_Re10133} present the deviatoric part of $\boldsymbol{\sigma}^{neq}$ predicted by LR-BGK model at $\text{Re}=10133$ and compare them with the CE expansion results given by equation~\eqref{Eq:2nd ce q}.
+Figure~\ref{fig:comparea_sd_Re10133} presents the deviatoric part of $\boldsymbol{\sigma}^{neq}$ predicted by LR-BGK model at $\text{Re}=10133$ and compare them with the CE expansion results given by equation~\eqref{Eq:2nd ce q}.
 It can be seen that the deviatoric Reynolds stress shows good agreement between the LR-BGK model and the CE expansion throughout the flow domain, validating the theoretical consistency of the kinetic approach.
 The minor discrepancies observed can be attributed to higher-order terms in the CE expansion that are not captured by the second-order analysis.
 Furthermore, the deviatoric Reynolds normal stress components better reflect the degree of departure from non-equilibrium of the VDFs mentioned above.
-In the viscous sublayer and buffer region, the system remains essentially in equilibrium with all three normal stress components close to zero, while in the outer layer non-equilibrium effects become more pronounced as the deviations from zero increase progressively.
+In the present model calculations, the deviatoric normal stress components remain close to zero in the viscous sublayer.
+Across the buffer region, they begin to deviate from zero, with $\sigma^{d}_{xx}$ increasing to positive values while $\sigma^{d}_{yy}$ and $\sigma^{d}_{zz}$ decrease to negative values.
+Their magnitudes continue to grow toward the outer layer, where the non-equilibrium signatures become more evident.
+This relatively weak near-wall non-equilibrium signature may also reflect a limited capability of the present formulation to represent buffer-layer non-equilibrium effects, which could contribute to the relatively large discrepancies in the normal stress predictions observed in figure~\ref{fig:comparea_s_Re10133} in the near-wall region ($1 \lesssim y^+ \lesssim 10$) compared with DNS data.
+A possible cause is that, especially in the near-wall region, the relaxation time $\tau$ in the present single-relaxation-time BGK closure is chosen for obtaining the desirable shear stress, as a result, the effective turbulent Knudsen number ($\sim \tau |S|$) becomes too small, so that all other Reynolds stress components are suppressed.
+One of the future investigations is how to adjust $\tau$ to match shear stress without sacrificing the non-equilibrium effects for normal stress components, including generalization of the single relaxation time collision model to involve multiple relaxation times.

-These non-equilibrium characteristics, as revealed through both the VDFs and their non-equilibrium moments, provide a fundamental explanation for the superior performance of the kinetic models in capturing the anisotropic Reynolds stress behaviour and the associated non-Newtonian effects.
-The departure from local equilibrium enables the kinetic approach to naturally account for the complex momentum and energy transport mechanisms that arise from the finite relaxation times of turbulent eddies, analogous to the finite collision times in rarefied gas flows.
-This non-equilibrium characteristic is particularly important in wall-bounded flows, where the presence of the wall creates strong gradients and anisotropic conditions that drive the system away from local Gaussian equilibrium.
+Taken together, the VDFs and their associated non-equilibrium moments provide a framework-specific interpretation for the ability of the present kinetic models to represent anisotropic Reynolds stress behaviour and related non-Newtonian effects.
+Within this interpretation, departures from local equilibrium reflect finite-relaxation effects in the kinetic closure, analogous in spirit to non-equilibrium transport in rarefied-gas kinetics.